Architecture Modeling Is Hot!

 Using ArchiMate can lead to a lot of discussions.
 For instance, what business actors to name and how to name them, or are they not actors but roles?

-Because the language itself leaves a lot of room for interpretation, it is wise to choose a clear definition and list of examples per concept as design or stop criteria.
+Because the language leaves much room for interpretation, it is wise to choose a clear definition and list of examples per concept as design or stop criteria.

-Always create a naming convention document and make it clear if you are misusing concepts for other concepts intentionally.
+Always create a naming convention document and clarify if you intentionally misuse concepts for other concepts.
 Write your definitions down to communicate internally how you are using ArchiMate.
 Note: Don't forget to communicate the version of ArchiMate you are using!

 Extending ArchiMate To Make It Even More Useful

-Even though you can model a lot of situations and businesses with the small set of ArchiMate concepts, a few concepts often really are missing to model or communicate modern concerns and opportunities.
+Even though you can model many situations and businesses with the small set of ArchiMate concepts, a few concepts are often missing to model or communicate modern concerns and opportunities.
 These concepts are Business Activity, Business Capability, Business Ability, Business Disability, Robot, Animal, Human, and Person.

 - Business Ability - A business ability is the possession of the means, talent, and skills to do something, like a concept or process (on your own): An organization is often able to sell products on their own on earth (but maybe not anytime, anyplace and constantly).
 Ability often is about a quality aspect and not often performance-specific (SMART)